 FACT-ish.
 In most articles I read, everybody says it’s kinda true.
 According to The Bump, “(it is) fairly rare for (twins) to develop their own complete language — in most cases, it’s just repetitive babble.”

-I was told by my daycare teacher that my Carter was reaching for milk and was fussing because he couldn’t quite get his cup.
+My daycare teacher told me that Carter was reaching for milk and fussing because he couldn’t quite get his cup.
 Thankfully, his twin, Zach, understood the grunting and crying and passed his milk over to him.
-Call it language, call it intuition.
+Call it language; call it intuition.
 Whatever it is… your twins might always have communication that no one will ever understand but them.

 Need some twin parent friends?
 Get the support you need with a Twiniversity Membership.
 Benefits include a monthly twin parent club meeting on Zoom, access to a private Facebook group just for twin parents, and a video library of twin parenting lessons.
 Visit Twiniversity.com/membership to join today!